julianpeeters/sbt-avrohugger/README.md

 Import the plugin settings
 --------------------------

-To activate the plugin, import its settings by adding the following lines to your ``hello/build.sbt`` file.
+To activate the plugin, import its settings by adding one of the following lines to your ``hello/build.sbt`` file:

 To get the 'generate' task for generating standard Scala Case Classes use:

     seq( sbtavrohugger.SbtAvrohugger.avroSettings : _*)